Favorite T.I. Games in Air Force BMT

 " (Note: You are not yet an airman, you are a trainee.)

 My good friend, Pete Tabury explains another favorite T.I.
 Game:

-When the T.I. says follow me and takes off for the stairway to the dorms, don't not follow him running !!!!
+When the T.I. says follow me and takes off for the stairway to the dorms, follow him running quickly.
 I was about the fourth person off the bus and the T.I. told people where to stand when they got off the bus.
-The first couple of guys kinda stacked up with lost looks on their faces.
+The first couple of guys were stacked up with lost looks on their faces.
 Having heard and understood the instructions by the T.I., I stepped to the front and directed the others to follow suit.
 When the T.I. came and asked me how the Hell I knew what I was doing, I blasted out my reporting statement and then explained that I was in the Police Explorers for three years and had knowledge of marching and formations!
-He was stunned, and told me that he may make me his dorm chief and I gave him a funny feeling in his groin!
-LOL
+He was stunned, and told me that he may make me his dorm chief.

 Of course, this all fell by the wayside after he did the Pick them up and Put them down game.
 He looked at me and stated in column formation to follow him!
 He then bolted to the doorway and swung it open, since the bags were on the ground I was a couple of steps behind.
 But I would be darned if I was gonna let him get out of my sight and I was right on his heels sprinting.
 As I was catching up to him, he was already bounding up the stairs, two and three at a time.
 I did the same and was closing the gap, that was until he hit the first landing, hit the brakes and did an about face!
 Now he was up about two feet taller than me as I was two steps lower than him and he was screaming in my face from above!

 "Sir, Trainee Tabury reports as ordered, Yes Sir !"
 I replied.